janschill/track-me/README.md

 ### API

 >The Garmin data push service requires end users to setup a web service to handle incoming HTTP-POST requests from the Garmin gateway.

+## Deployment

+1. GitHub Actions will build the binary using Docker
+2. The SCP action will copy the binary and assets from web/ to a tmp directory on the server
+3. The SSH action will connect with the server and do a ping test on the binary and then replace the binary and assets in the track-me directory
+4. The systemctl will then restart and use the new binary and assets to start the application

 ## Development